ericksilvadev/assets-tree/README.md

 ### SSR and BFF

-Server-Side Rendering by itself provides a better user experience by lowering the time for the page to render, but I used it to go a little bit further.
+Server-Side Rendering by itself provides a better user experience by lowering the time for the page to render and caching data from requests.
+But I used it to go a little bit further.
 I used the power of SSR to write a layer of [Backend for Frontend](https://medium.com/mobilepeople/backend-for-frontend-pattern-why-you-need-to-know-it-46f94ce420b0) with NodeJS.
 This way, I was able to modify and treat the data exactly the way my client needed, without stressing the client.
 All data transformation occurs on the server side, allowing the app to handle large requests without affecting the client.

 ### TDD